 - SIGNIFICANTLY HIGHER insurance premiums

 - Unable to OBTAIN INSURANCE COVERAGE

-WHAT CAN A DUI LAWYER DO TO HELP?
+HOW CAN A DUI LAWYER HELP?

-As an experienced Pittsburgh DUI Attorney, Justin Ketchel’s greatest strength lies in critically analyzing and dissecting the details of a police officer’s report looking for weaknesses, neutralizing the police officer’s testimony and questioning the testimony of any experts in regard to blood or breath testing.
+As an experienced Pittsburgh DUI Attorney, Justin Ketchel’s greatest strength lies in critically analyzing and dissecting the details of a police officer’s report looking for weaknesses, neutralizing the police officer’s testimony, and questioning the testimony of any experts in regard to blood or breath testing.